Leader-Follower Teleoperation

 How Our Bilateral Control Works?

-OpenArm's bilateral controller uses a disturbance observer-based acceleration control system for sensorless force estimation.
-This approach delivers accurate and responsive force feedback without dedicated torque sensors, enabling high-fidelity haptic teleoperation at low hardware cost.
+OpenArm’s bilateral controller uses a disturbance-observer-based acceleration control system for sensorless force estimation.
+This approach provides accurate and responsive force feedback without dedicated torque sensors, enabling high-fidelity haptic teleoperation at a low hardware cost.